vasylenko/devdosvid.blog/_posts/2020-09-15-terraform-certification-tips.markdown

 ![](/assets/posts/2020-09-15-terraform-certification-tips/real-world-demo.jpg)

 #### Answer forum topics
-Last but not least advice — try to answer some questions on the official Terraform forum.
+Last but not least advice — try to answer some questions on the official [Terraform forum](https://discuss.hashicorp.com/c/terraform-core/).

 This is a nice way to test your knowledge, help others, and develop the community around Terraform.
-Just register there, search for the latest topics, and have fun!
+Just register there, look for the latest topics, and have fun!

 ![](/assets/posts/2020-09-15-terraform-certification-tips/tf-forum.jpg)